mavinii/BankingApplication/README.md

 # Banking Application
-OOP - BSC20921 - Semester 1 - Dorset College
+OOP - BSC20921 - Semester 1 - Dorset College.
-22931 - Marcos Oliveira
+22931 - Marcos Oliveira.

 # Logging In
-•	An opening menu should ask if you are a Bank Employee or a Customer.
+1. An opening menu should ask if you are a Bank Employee or a Customer.
-•	To successfully login as a bank employee you must type in the pin 'A1234'
+2. To successfully login as a bank employee you must type in the pin 'A1234'
-•	To successfully login as a customer, you must enter your first name, last name, account number and pin.
+3. To successfully login as a customer, you must enter your first name, last name, account number and pin.

 # Bank Employee View
 1. As a bank employee you can create and delete customers.